jay-parab/Realtime_FaceMask_Detection/README.md

 ## 🎯 Conclusion
 This project provided hands-on experience in building **AI-driven real-time applications**.
 It enhanced my understanding of **deep learning, model optimization, image preprocessing, and real-time detection pipelines**.
 The knowledge gained from this project is applicable to broader fields like **biometric security, medical imaging, and automated surveillance**.

----
-📬 **Let’s connect!** Feel free to reach out for collaboration or discussion. 👨‍💻